Rep. Mullin to Newsmax: House Will One Day Expunge Trump Impeachment

 And, Mullin said, if the Democrats don't agree to expunge the impeachment and right their own wrong, "we'll do it when we kick you guys out of office next year, which we're going to do that in November."

-Mullin's resolution condemns the "rabid partisanship the Democrats displayed in exercising one of the most grave and consequential powers with which the House is charged."
+Mullin's resolution condemns what he says is the "rabid partisanship the Democrats displayed in exercising one of the most grave and consequential powers with which the House is charged."

 Trump was impeached in the House within days of the Jan.
 6, 2021 incidents at the Capitol, with 10 Republicans joining Democrats in the vote for the articles of impeachment.
 On Feb.
 13, the Senate acquitted Trump by a 57-43 vote, with seven Republican senators voting to convict him, even though by then he had left the White House.